kostergroup/SIMsalabim/README.md

 ## Pre-compiled binaries

-SIMsalabim and ZimT come as pre-compiled binaries for WIN or Linux (64 bits), see folder 'Binaries'.
+SIMsalabim and ZimT come as pre-compiled binaries for WIN or Linux (64 bits), see [releases](https://github.com/kostergroup/SIMsalabim/releases).
 This avoids having to download and install the FPC compiler and compiling the code which is described below.
 There is no guarantee that these will work, but it is worth a try.
 Simply copy the binary to the main SIMsalabim/ZimT folder.
 The Linux one might require a change of permissions to run, something like:
 <pre><code>
     chmod +x SIMsalabim
  </code></pre>